 - The research team submitted a paper for publication.
-Another paper on speeding has been drafted.
-We plan to complete this paper during the next few months and submit it for publication. - We are working on crash data analysis and further investigations of speeding models.
+We received the comments from the first round of review.
+We revised this paper based on reviewers' comments. - We are working on another paper based on speeding (using Maine and CT data).
+We plan to complete this paper during the next few months and submit it for publication. - We continue working on crash data analysis.